Xiangzi-Chen/Retail-Banking-Credit-Card-Promotion-/README.md

 BusinessCase_Tx.csv: Transaction records between 2018-01-01 and 2018-12-31, inclduing transaction description, currency amount, location (all null), origination date and time, customer id, merchant id, account id and category tages (transaction category).

+BusinessCase_Custs.csv: This dataset contains information about the customers, including their gender, birth date, work activity, occupation industry, income, relationship status, habitation status, address, and school.
+This dataset can be used to identify different customer segments based on their demographics and lifestyle.

+BusinessCase_Accts.csv: This dataset provides information about the customer's account, including their branch number, account type, open date, account id, balance, currency, and customer id.
+This dataset can be used to understand the customer's financial behavior and transaction patterns.

+BusinessCase_Tx.csv: This dataset contains transaction records between 2018-01-01 and 2018-12-31, including transaction description, currency amount, location (all null), origination date and time, customer id, merchant id, account id, and category tags (transaction category).
+This dataset can be used to identify the merchant category that the new product should target and also to understand the transaction patterns of different customer segments.

 (Dim_Customer.csv: Customer information including gender, birth date, age group, work activity, total income, relationship status, habitation status, emoloyment industry id and emoloyment industry name.